SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 Motion/drift correction
 ^^^^^^^^^^^^^^^^^^^^^^^

-Motion/drift correction is one of the more sophisticated preprocessing, see :ref:`motion_correction` for full explanation.
+Motion/drift correction is one of the most sophisticated preprocessing.
+See the :ref:`motion_correction` page for a full explanation.